mcbarlowe/website/content/git/gitintro.md

 once Git clicks for you, you'll never code without it.
 It's such a powerful tool to fit into your coding arsenal.
 But before we get into setting up Git and using let's talk about what Git is and what it does.

+This article will be done from a Mac OS X developer point of view.
+The only main differences between Mac and a Windows will be how you install and setup git to work on your system.
+The actual git commands should be the same no matter what Operating System (OS) you are on.

 ### What is Git?
 First off let's differentiate between Git and Github.
 Many people use